Ichthus-Development/ichthus-engineering-standards/README.md

 ---

-## 8. UI Separation
+## 9. UI Separation

 Rules:
 - No UI code in Core or shared libraries
-- No `MessageBox, dialogs, or UI callbacks in reusable logic
+- No `MessageBox`, dialogs, or UI callbacks in reusable logic
 - Libraries must be safe for headless and server-side execution

 Rationale: